adamml/opm-owl/readme.md

 ##### lessthanOrEqualTo
 ##### notEqualTo
 ### Constraint
 In order to provide other constraints on ObservableProperties, the type Constraint has been created and can be associated with an ObservableProperty.
-Constraint types have been provided for scalar, range and category constraints, as well as a generic OtherConstraint data type.
-The following list provides examples for the constraint types defined:
-#### Category Constraint
-A constraint based on some qualifying category. e.g. colour = 'Red'.
-The value ('Red') of the constraint ('colour') can be any string, although it may be desirable to constrain this in particular application domains.
-#### Range Constraint
-A numerical range constraint on some property e.g. wavelength >=300nm  and wavelength <=600nm.
-To be used when data is observed in particular bands or groupings based on a numerical quantity.
-#### Scalar Constraint
-A numerical scalar constraint on some property e.g. length >= 1m
-#### Other Constraint
-Any other constraint type not easily expressed using the other Constraint types.This type may be specialised or the simple description attribute may be used to provide a free text description of the constraint.
+A constaraint may be specialised or the simple description attribute may be used to provide a free text description of the constraint.
 ### Abstract Observable Property
 The AbstractObservableProperty class is the root of the ObservableProperty model.
 It is implemented by two specialisations: ObservableProperty and CompositeObservableProperty.
 #### CompositeObservableProperty